Granule Loss

 After a weather event, be it hail, wind or heavy rain, it can be observed that a seemingly abnormal amount of granules have accumulated in gutter systems.
 The newer the roof, the more granules one will typically observe as present in the gutter systems.

-DEFECTIVE GRANULE LOSS
+DEFECTIVE SHINGLES HAVE GRANULE PROBLEMS

-If you are unsure as to whether your shingles are aging normally, have adverse weather in the form of hail or wind or are deteriorating from manufacturer defect, please contact us for a FREE ROOF INSPECTION.
+If you are unsure as to whether your shingles are aging normally, have adverse weather in the form of hail or wind or are deteriorating from manufacturer defect, please contact us for a FREE roof inspection.

 ~~~~~~~~~~~~